 The length and variety of trails are great.
 You can find flat, easy trails, steeper ones, others that go up to the top of the fells… So everything that can fit your mood and the shape you are in!
 From a couple of hours skiing up to week(s) you can find new areas to go.
 We tried single and multi-day skiing trips as well with sleeping in one of the shelters in the park, but you can choose to stay even longer than a weekend there!

 We like the northern part more, starting from Pallastunturi Visitor Center we skied on all the trails I think.
 Here are some pictures to get the idea what the treeless hilltops are.

 Itineraries for snowshoeing and skiing

 Do you feel overwhelmed by the numerous options?
-Let us suggest you our favourite itineraries!
+Let us suggest you our favorite itineraries!

 Few hours trips

 - For a short (2-3) hours fun, just go outside from the rental place/take on your equipment at the parking lot and choose the most appealing hill near you.
-This was a pretty well working strategy for couple of our hikes.
+This was a pretty well-working strategy for a couple of our hikes.

 - Taivaskero: in 1952 one of the Olympic flames was lit here by the rays of sun on top of Taivaskero (807 m).
 Now a small memorial reminds of this event.
 This round trail is 9 km long with 340 m elevation gain, the walk takes about 3-4 hours.